-(Also refer Note 34 to the financial statements)
+^{ (}Also refer Note 34 to the financial statements)

 - viii.
-According to the information and explanations given to us and the records of the Company examined by us, there are no transactions in the books of account that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961, that has not been recorded in the books of account. - ix. (a) As the Company did not have any loans or other borrowings from any lender during the year, the reporting under clause 3(ix)(a) of the Order is not applicable to the Company. - (b) According to the information and explanations given to us and on the basis of our audit procedures, we report that the Company has not been declared Willful Defaulter by any bank or financial institution or government or any government authority. - (c) According to the records of the Company examined by us and the information and explanations given to us, the Company has not obtained any term loans. - (d) According to the information and explanations given to us, and the procedures performed by us, and on an overall examination of the financial statements of the Company, we report that the Company has not raised funds on short-term basis.
-Consequently, the question of our commenting on whether any fund raised on short term basis have been used for long term purpose does not arise. - (e) According to the information and explanations given to us, and procedures performed by us, we report that the Company did not have any subsidiaries, joint ventures or associate companies and hence the reporting under clause ix (e) and (f) are not applicable. - x. (a) The Company has not raised any money by way of initial public offer or further public offer (including debt instruments) during the year.
+According to the information and explanations given to us and the records of the Company examined by us, there are no transactions in the books of account that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961, that has not been recorded in the books of account. - ix. (a) As the Company did not have any loans or other borrowings from any lender during the year, the reporting under clause 3(ix)(a) of the Order is not applicable to the Company. - (b) According to the information and explanations given to us and on the basis of our audit procedures, we report that the Company has not been declared Wilful Defaulter by any bank or financial institution or government or any government authority. - (c) According to the records of the Company examined by us and the information and explanations given to us, the Company has not obtained any term loans. - (d) According to the information and explanations given to us, and the procedures performed by us, and on an overall examination of the financial statements of the Company, the Company has not raised funds on short term basis.
+Consequently, the question of our commenting on whether any fund raised on short term basis have been used for long term purpose does not arise. - (e) According to the information and explanations given to us, and the procedures performed by us, we report that the Company did not have any subsidiaries, joint ventures or associate companies and hence the reporting under clause 3(ix)(e) and 3(ix)(f) of the Order are not applicable to the Company. - x. (a) The Company has not raised any money by way of initial public offer or further public offer (including debt instruments) during the year.
 Accordingly, the reporting under clause 3(x)(a) of the Order is not applicable to the Company. - (b) The Company has not made any preferential allotment or private placement of shares or fully or partially or optionally convertible debentures during the year.
-Accordingly, the reporting under clause 3(x)(b) of the Order is not applicable to the Company. - xi. (a) During the course of our examination of the books and records of the Company, carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, we have neither come across any instance of material fraud by the Company or on the Company, noticed or reported during the year, nor have we been informed of any such case by the Management. - (b) During the course of our examination of the books and records of the Company, carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, a report under Section 143(12) of the Act, in Form ADT-4, as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 was not required to be filed with the Central Government.
-Accordingly, the reporting under clause 3(xi)(b) of the Order is not applicable to the Company. - (c) During the course of our examination of the books and records of the Company carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, the Company has received whistle-blower complaints during the year, which have been considered by us for any bearing on our audit and reporting.
+Accordingly, the reporting under clause 3(x)(b) of the Order is not applicable to the Company.

-Referred to in paragraph 13 of the Independent Auditors' Report of even date to the members of The Tinplate Company of India Limited on the financial statements for the year ended March 31, 2022 Page 8 of 9
+Referred to in paragraph 13 of the Independent Auditors' Report of even date to the members of The Tinplate Company of India Limited on the financial statements as of and for the year ended March 31, 2023